 Situating art in these kinds of settings makes art democratic and accessible, which is great for reaching the masses.
 It also pushes brands to envision possibilities they may otherwise never have.
 It’s a win win for everyone.

-Interview with Erika and representative from VANS
+A Q&A with Erika and representative from VANS